Nelson Diebel: 1992 Barcelona Olympic gold medals

 Diebel won two gold medals at the 1992 Summer Olympics in Barcelona, Spain.
 First, he won the men's 100-meter breaststroke, setting a new Olympic record of 1:01.50 in the event final.
+It was made more memorable as it was the first American gold medal of the Barcelona games.
+Only third after the first 50-meters, Diebel took the lead in the final 50 with Hungary's Norbert Rozsa, who held the world record, taking second.

 Afterward, he swam the breaststroke leg for the winning U.S. team in the men's 4×100-meter medley relay, together with fellow Americans Jeff Rouse (backstroke), Pablo Morales (butterfly) and Jon Olsen (freestyle).
 In the event final, the four Americans matched the world record of 3:36.93 set by the U.S. team at the 1988 Summer Olympics.